DrAndrewThaler/DolphinView/README.md

 ## Background

 Dolphin's echolocate but they don't hear those pings quite the way we would.
-They recieve echolocation pings as vibrations in their lower jaw.
+They receive echolocation pings as vibrations in their lower jaw.
 Some big whales do this too.
-Which rasises the question: "what if we could use bone conducting headphones and ultrasonic range finders to mimic that experience?"
+Which raises the question: "what if we could use bone conducting headphones and ultrasonic range finders to mimic that experience?"

 And DolphinView was born.